sawnani/eastlink-store/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Total Estimated Time : Approximately 5–6 hours
+Total Estimated Time : Approximately 15-20 hours

 Desktop Scroll Issue : Desktop layout has a scroll I need some more time to resolve it.

-Items you might consider adding in a future version : creating environmental files. creating seperate interface file for data types. adding lint and preetier
+Items you might consider adding in a future version : adding lint and preetier
 Adding add to cart logic
-Adding real time search.